obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 The next Sunday after 25 April 2021 is on 2 May.

-Alternatively, if you have enabled addition of [created dates]({{ site.baseurl }}{% link getting-started/dates.md %}#-created), the file will instead now look like this, showing the date that the new task was created:
+Alternatively, if you have enabled addition of [[Dates#-created|created dates]], the file will instead now look like this, showing the date that the new task was created:

 ```markdown
 - [ ] take out the trash 🔁 every Sunday ➕ 2023-03-10 📅 2021-05-02